Sensory Friendly Hours presented by Variety

 FREE breakfast tacos, generously provided by Hat Creek Burger Company.

 8:30 am & 9:30 am: Shining Stars – Theatre arts and improv games with Joshua's Stage.

-9 am story time with Spark Learning's energetic team of ABA therapists.
+Spark Learning – Join us for story time with Spark Learning and their energetic team of ABA therapists.

 To assist with planning and preparing for your visit we’ve created a few helpful resources: